thomsbe/ews-caldav-sync/README.md

 - The `TRANSP` property is set to `TRANSPARENT` when the event's status is "FREE" according to the `'X-MICROSOFT-CDO-BUSYSTATUS` property
 - The `STATUS` property is set to `TENTATIVE` when the event's status is "TENTATIVE" according to the `'X-MICROSOFT-CDO-BUSYSTATUS` property

+Every entry with a given category or fixed titles will be ignored.
+That's usefull for daily blocker entries like lunch or something :) "fixed" in the config is for titles, "tag" is for the category

 ## Setup & Usage

 - Clone this repository